 The biggest and most important choice you are going to have to make is which shopping cart to use, as you can’t sell online without one of those!
 First, you need to decide which type of cart is going to work best for you – hosted (Saas) or self-hosted.
 Here are descriptions of each:

-A hosted cart, or Software as a Service (SaaS) cart is sort of an all-in-one service that is relatively new.
-You pay a monthly fee to a company for the right to use their software on their servers.
+A hosted cart, or Software as a Service (SaaS) cart is where you pay a monthly fee to a company for the right to use their software on their servers.
 They are in charge of the code, security, upgrades and pretty much everything that has to do with the software and hosting.
 The advantages of these types of carts is that they are exempt from PA-DSS regulations, and you don’t have to worry about any of the hosting or tech stuff.
-They are also extremely easy to get started on, you could have your store up in a week.
+They also make it easy to get started, just sign-up, add your products, pick a template and away you go.
 The disadvantages are that you don’t have as much control of the software, and the monthly fees can get quite steep as you get busier and have more products online.
 Some carts also take a small percentage (1-2%) of your sales in addition to the monthly fee.

-Self-hosted carts are much more powerful, but also require a lot more work to get up and running.
+Self-hosted carts are much more powerful, but also require a lot more work to get up and running so you’ll need a developer to partner with.
 You purchase a license from a software vendor, download the software and install it on the hosting account of your choice.
 The advantage of these types of carts it the flexibility they offer – you own the code so you can do whatever you want with it.
 If the company goes out of business some day, you still own the license and your site will still function.
-The disadvantage is that they have a higher up-front cost for the license, and you will also most likely need professional help to install the cart for you.
-Upgrades are also your responsibility, and you will need to maintain a hosting account as well, and PCI Compliance factors into things as well.
-You’ll need to pick a very good hosting account as well, as that is what will be powering your entire site.
-It needs to be fast, PCI Compliant, secure and have a great server management team that can be reached 24/7.
+The disadvantage is that they have a higher up-front cost for the license, installation and configuration of the software.
+Upgrades are also your responsibility, and you will need to deal with maintaining a PCI Compliant hosting account.

 Choosing the Shopping Cart Platform

-Once you choose which type of cart you want to go with, you’ll need to pick a cart platform that you want to work with.
+Once you choose which type of cart you want to go with, you’ll need to pick a specific shopping cart platform.
 The rule of thumb here is to pick a cart that fits 75% of your needs out of the box.
 Don’t just think about what you need today, but think about how your business will be running in 5 years.
 If the cart is missing a key feature that you need down the road, you’ll need to switch platforms and that is no fun!
 Also don’t pick a cart just because it is the current trendy thing or your friends are using it.
 This choice needs to be about your specific business and what works best for YOU.

-Cart companies come and go, so we have a page dedicated to the current ‘top 3’ which you can find over here.
+Cart companies come and go, so we have a page dedicated to the current ‘top 4’ which you can find here.

 Authorize.net – probably the most popular gateway these days.
 The monthly fee is about $30 and they will also charge a percentage of your transactions depending on your volume.
-Easy to set up and integrate with either of the carts listed above.
+They also offer a CIM version that lets your customers security store their credit card information so they can easily check out the next time without entering all that data.
 The disadvantage of authorize.net is you also need a merchant account, or bank account, to deposit the money into.
 Beware the hidden charges on these kinds of accounts, some banks will tack on a ton of them.

 PayPal Pro – our favorite gateway, PayPal Pro works just like authorize.net but all of the money goes into your PayPal account instead of a bank account.
 Fees are similar to authorize.net and it will also integrate quite easily into most shopping carts.

 In addition to your main credit card processor, there are a number of other ways customers can pay.
-The goal is to make it as easy as possible for them to check out, so offer as many options as you can.
+The goal is to make it as easy as possible for them to check out, particularly on mobile where typing in credit card data is a pain.

 Amazon Pay – This lets your customer pay with the existing info stored in their Amazon account.
 Since just about everyone uses Amazon these days, this makes it especially easy for mobile shoppers to check out without having to type out their credit card info each time.